Ocean air, salty hair.

-I remember back to when I went on holiday with my family to the Gold Coast (which is in Queensland, Australia) and we stayed right on the beach for about a month or so, just relaxing and spending our days on the sand and in the surf.
+I remember back to one of my family holidays to the Gold Coast.
+We stayed right on the beach for about a month or so, just relaxing and spending our days by the water.
 It was heaven.
-I especially loved the look of my hair, as it adopted a beach waves look which I absolutely LOVED, but unfortunately, when I returned home, the curls disappeared.
+My favourite hairstyle became the beach waves look, which the salt water gave to my log locks.
+Unfortunately, when I returned home, the curls disappeared.

-This recipe is the one I loved most (it’s from Wellness Mama) and is fantastic as it uses Epsom salts instead of sea salt, so it’s less drying to hair, and it also contains some natural oils which act like a conditioner to replenish hair.
+This recipe uses Epsom salts instead of sea salt, so it’s less drying to hair.
+The spray also contains some natural oils which act like a conditioner to nourish hair.

-- 1 cup of hot water (not boiling) – If you like, as the base you can use chamomile tea if you desire to lighten hair or black tea as the base if you want to darken your hair, but you’ll need to keep the spray in the fridge.
+Note: Instead of water, as the base you can use chamomile tea or lemon juice to lighten hair, or black tea to darken hair, however this spray will need to kept in the fridge.

 - 2 tbsp Epsom salts (or more for added texture)

-- Optional: 1/2 tsp Himalayan or sea salt (adds stiffness)
+- 1/2 tsp Himalayan or sea salt (adds stiffness)

-- Optional: 1/2 tsp conditioner (A few drops of almond oil or jojoba oil works well, but don’t use if you have fine/oily hair)
+- 1/2 tsp argan or jojoba oil (acts as a conditioner – do not use if you have fine/oily hair)

-- Place the lid back on the bottle and shake for around 1-2 minutes or until you can see that the Epsom and Himalayan salt have dissolved.
-If using lemon juice or tea in mixture, store in the fridge, but if not it’s fine to keep at room temperature.
-It will last for around 3-4 months or more.
+- Next, add in the aloe vera and oil, then place the lid back on the bottle and shake for around 1-2 minutes, or until you can see that the ingredients are well combined.
+As aloe vera gel is used, this mixture is best kept stored in the fridge.
+It will keep for around 3-4 months or more.

-- Spray mixture onto damp hair then scrunch hair with a towel to dry for loose beach waves.
+- Spray mixture liberally onto damp hair, then using a towel, scrunch hair to dry for soft beach waves.

-- Spray the solution onto dry hair and on roots for volume and texture without the waves.
+- Spray mixture onto dry hair and on roots for volume and texture without the waves.

-- If you have thin, straight hair and you desire the wave-look to last all day, simply wash your hair the night before then spray your hair with the mixture while it’s still damp.
-Next you can either french braid into pigtails or wrap into a scrunched bun on top of your head.
-Then leave overnight.
+- If you have thin, straight hair and you’d like the wave-look to last all day, simply wash hair the night before then spray your hair with the mixture while it’s still damp.
+Next, either French braid into pigtails or wrap into a scrunched bun on top of your head.
+Leave overnight.
 By the time morning arrives, your hair should be dry.
-Spray some more of the solution onto your hair then take out the braids/bun.
-And there you have it!
-All day beach waves hair!
+Spray some more of the mixture onto hair, then take out the braids/bun.
+Your hair will be wavy all day!
 If you want more stiffness, spray a little more onto your hair then scrunch again.

 What’s your favourite thing about going to the beach?
-Does your hair get a beachy waves look after swimming?
+Does your hair develop beachy waves after swimming?
+Share below.